roynalnaruto/plonk/docs /notes-lp.md

 basis*, and the corresponding matrix A is called the *Vandermode matrix* for the points x\_0, x\_1,...,x\_n.

-*Langrangian interpolation*, however, has th matrix A as he identity matrix.
+*Langrangian interpolation*, however, has the matrix A as he identity matrix.
 This stems from writing the interpolating polynomial as